rachelbeery/Flatiron-Capstone/README.md

 ## Notebooks

-Refer to the Capstone_Hazard Mitigation and Capstone_Recovery notebooks as guides for Hazard Mitigation and Recovery Analysis at:
+Refer to the Capstone_Hazard_Mitigation and Capstone_Recovery notebooks as guides for Hazard Mitigation and Recovery Analysis

+## Final Findings

+- Hazard Mitigation
+   - More funds should be allocated to hazard mitigation in all categories as natural disasters and subsequently recovery are increasing

+- Recovery
+   - Budgets should be analyzed to understand what regions of the U.S. should receive more funding over other regions with higher risk to natural disaster costs
+       - Alaska, DC, Arizona, Louisiana, Puerto Rico, Idaho
+       - Coastal areas need more funding than those of the Mid West

+- Less common Natural Disaster Preparedness
+   - The costs of COVID-19 surpass all categories of natural disaster recovery costs
+   - Volcanoes were second highest cost even though they are less common natural disaster

-### Hazard Mitigation
+### Features of most importance in Hazard Mitigation

 Better region planning would benefit hazard mitigation to reduce recovery costs.